polyswarm/microengine-webhooks-py/README.md

 * `bounty` events should have a fast response, where the scanning is done asynchronously.
 * `ping` events must respond with a 2XX status.
 * Assertions must be sent as an HTTP POST request to `bounty.response_url`.
-* Assertion requests must include an `AUTHORIZATION` header where the value is the engine's `API_KEY`.
 * All Requests to and from PolySwarm are json format.
 * Assertions must match the format below.